Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Constraints from EHT observation of M87*

-Assuming M87* a hairy Kerr black hole, we can calculate $\Delta C$ for metric (\ref{metric}) and use EHT observation results to put constraints on the hairy Kerr black hole parameters.
-We shall use the deviation from circularity defined above in Eq.~(\ref{circularity}) to perform a comparison between predicted hairy Kerr black hole shadow and the EHT observations.
-Assuming Kerr black hole geometry of the M87*, the EHT observations demonstrated that $\Delta C \leq 0.01$.
+Assuming M87* a hairy Kerr black hole, we can calculate $\Delta C$ for metric (\ref{metric}) and use \textit{EHT} observation results to put constraints on the hairy Kerr black hole parameters.
+We shall use the deviation from circularity defined above in equation~(\ref{circularity}) to perform a comparison between predicted hairy Kerr black hole shadow and the \textit{EHT} observations.
+Assuming Kerr black hole geometry of the M87*, the \textit{EHT} observations demonstrated that $\Delta C \leq 0.1$.
 Here we shall use hairy Kerr black hole instead.
+The equation~(\ref{circularity}) implies that the $\Delta C$ depends on the black hole metric parameters.

+Relativistic jets, which possibly emerge from magnetohydrodynamic interactions between accretion disks and rotating black holes, are observed in the M87* image.
+Considering the orientation of these jets in M87*, the inclination angle (with respect to the line of sight) is estimated to be $17\si{\degree}$ \citep{Walker:2018muw}.

-The Eq.~(\ref{circularity}) implies that the $\Delta C$ depends on the black hole metric parameters.
-Using mass of M87*, $M=6.5\times 10^9 M_{\odot}$ and the distance from the earth, $d=16.8 Mpc$, the circularity deviation $\Delta C$ is depicted in Fig.~\ref{M87obs1}, with the black curve denoting the EHT constraint $\Delta C=0.10$.
-Clearly, the Fig.~\ref{M87obs1} indicates that the hairy Kerr black hole shadow of M87* satisfies $\Delta C \leq 0.10$ for some parameter space ($a/M$, $l_0/M$).
+In order to proceed further, a precise estimate of the mass of the supermassive black hole M87*, in question, is required.
+Ideally, independent determinations of the supermassive black hole mass should agree with each other.
+Unfortunately, this issue is far from being settle even with current \textit{EHT} supermassive black hole mass determinations \citep{Vagnozzi:2020quf}.
+However, using a mass of M87*, $M=6.5\times 10^9 M_{\odot}$ as estimated by \textit{EHT} observations \citep{Akiyama:2019cqa,Akiyama:2019eap} and the distance from the earth, $d=16.8$ Mpc, the circularity deviation $\Delta C$ is depicted for inclination angles $90\si{\degree}$ (upper panel) and $17\si{\degree}$ (lower panel) in Fig.~\ref{M87obs1}.
+Clearly, the Fig.~\ref{M87obs1} indicates that the hairy Kerr black hole shadows of M87* for $\alpha= 0.50, 1.0$, satisfy $\Delta C \leq 0.10$ for entire parameter space ($a/M$, $l_0/M$) at $\theta_0=90\si{\degree}$ and $\theta_0=17\si{\degree}$.